Floxyi/DevTools/README.md

 - When executing this command a .txt file is getting created containing the necessary code.
 - **Note**: You can find this code in "%server%/plugins/Devtools/itemCode"
+- This feature is experimental, meaning not all properties of all items are supported

 DevTools was made by [Floxyi](https://twitter.com/Floxyi1) with ❤️.
 DevTools has its own [**bStats**](https://bstats.org/plugin/bukkit/DevTools/13046) site.